revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 {% endfigcaption %}
 {% endfigure %}

-It is worth noting that this is not technically the appropriate way to model fossil data that are actually observed as stratigraphic ranges.
-In paleontology, a stratigraphic range represents the interval of time between the first and last appearences of a fossilized species.
+It is worth noting that this is not necessarily the appropriate way to model fossil data that are actually observed as stratigraphic ranges.
+In paleontology, a stratigraphic range represents the interval of time between the first and last appearances of a fossilized species.
 Thus, this range typically represents multiple fossil specimens observed at different times along a single lineage.
-An extension of the fossilized birth-death process that is a distribution on stratigraphic ranges has been described by {% cite Stadler2017 %}.
-This model is not yet fully implemented in RevBayes.
+An extension of the fossilized birth-death process that is a distribution on stratigraphic ranges has been described by {% citet Stadler2018 %}.
+This model is fully implemented in RevBayes as the "fossilized birth-death *range* process".
+For a detailed description of analysis under this model, please see the tutorial on {% page_ref fbd %}.

 {% include_relative sections/sec-Intro-GTR.md %}